Towernter/Java-Servlets-Music-Site/README.md

 **This project was built using** [Java Servlets](http://tomcat.apache.org/tomcat-5.5-doc/servletapi/)

 You will require glassfish server to run it.
-Easier if you open it using **NetBeans IDE**
+Easier if you open it using [NetBeans](https://netbeans.org/)